Spoogius/libsyn_downloader/README.md

 4) Copy the console output to a file with no leading or trailing empty lines
 5) Save and close the file

+`podlist.txt` contains an example for what the input file should look like.
+It contains all episodes through May 20th 2024 of the [Just and Sinner Podcast](https://justandsinner.libsyn.com/).

 Next run the script on any linux machine by passing the episode list file to `script.sh`.\
 ```./script.sh <filename>```